 What Gear Do You Use, Dani?

 I’m glad you asked!
-While I don’t believe you need to have the most high-tech equipment in the world to succeed, as your skill grows, you will want new equipment.
-I have a blog about all the photo gear I use and suggest.
+While I don’t believe you need to have the most high-tech equipment in the world to succeed, as your skill grows, you will want the equipment to match.
+I have a blog about photo gear for bloggers and photographers who primarily post on social media.

 How to Become an Adventure Photographer Step #4: Go Out and Explore

 Adventure photographers go on adventures.
-Yep!
-I said it.
 Even if you are starting out and only have weekends to work with, try to find a couple of hours on your next Saturday to take a hike or explore somewhere new.
-In my blog on how to get paid to travel on Instagram, I talk about some techniques you can use to get your first couple of brand sponsorships.
+Most people believe that you have to go somewhere grand.

 How to Become an Adventure Photographer Step #5: Make Connections with Other Photographers

 As with any business, in the adventure photographer realm networking is necessary!
 You need to be a positive person and keep your reputation in check.
 A bad reputation can follow you around in this industry!
 Clients move to other companies; other adventure photographers talk.
 If you go around being a sh***y person, it will catch up with you.
-Set a good example, follow Leave No Trace principles, and bring joy to others rather than tear them down!
+Set a good example and bring joy to others rather than tear them down!